EduardMaghakyan/founter/README.md

 ```

 ### Run tests
-Currently there is only one high level test impemented, that simple checks the output of command agains the execpted one.
+Currently there is only one high level test impemented, that simply checks the output of command agains the execpted one.

 There are no unit tests added for helper functions.